Elke U. Weber: Preference and Choice as a Dynamic Construct: Query Theory

 Along with longtime collaborator Eric Johnson, Weber developed Query Theory, a framework that treats preferences not as pre-existing, but as constructed in real time.
 According to this theory, people generate internal queries—mental questions that search memory for justifications—to arrive at decisions.
-The order in which these queries are posed, which is influential by question format and context, can significantly influence choice, helping to explain phenomena like the endowment effect and asymmetric time discounting.
+The order in which these queries are posed, which is influenced by question format and context, can significantly influence choice, helping to explain phenomena like the endowment effect and asymmetric time discounting.

 Weber and Johnson have collaborated extensively in the field of decision science, co-authoring works over nearly two decades, including papers on memory-based preference construction and mindful decision-making.

 Query Theory provided a formal and testable model for the long-standing idea that preferences are labile and context-dependent.
 It has been used to inform interventions ranging from consumer choice architecture to financial planning tools.